pingcrosby/Spinnaker-AzureAuthorization/readme.md

 + The rest is AD based and I can supply screenshots to show you how its set it :slightly_smiling_face:
 + See repos for gate-local.yml .. and a super quick easy service "http://getuserinfo-svc:8008/getuserinfo" that I knocked up quickly in GO to demo it..  deploy the svc locally - it just extracts/validates and returns json for mapper

-# important
+## Important that you include the `username` mapping
-* DONT forget that [username: YourField...]
+* DONT forget that [`username`: YourField...]
 HAS to be in the mapping..
 It must be mapped behind the scenes normally but when overriding with gate-local.yml if you dont specify it you with get errors around "user_id" missing...
 This was annoying and confusing as its called "username" in code but logged as "user_id" - so had to trawl source to find it

-GetUserInfo server..
+## GetUserInfo server..
 + To build it..updates the TENANT_ID in `svr.go` and either run `docker build -t getuserinfo:latest` or `go run svr.go`
 + To run it..if you use docker then run simply with `docker run -d -p 8008:8008 getuserinfo:latest`

-To generate a test flow...
+## To generate a test flow...

 + Configure your AD callback to point to a server where u can grab a response eg.. http://httbin/2Fanything or localhost
 + I am using docker to run it locally ...docker run -d -p 8085:80 kennethreitz/httpbin